bazelbuild/rules_apple/doc/rules-ios.md

 version, deps)
 ```

 Builds and bundles an iOS dynamic framework.

-The named target produced by this macro is a ZIP file.
-This macro also creates a
-target named `{name}.apple_binary` that represents the linked dynamic library
-inside the framework bundle.
+To use this framework for your
+app and extensions, list it in the `frameworks` attributes of those
+`ios_application` and/or `ios_extension` rules.

 <table class="table table-condensed table-bordered table-params">
   <colgroup>